-The Coalition includes Art therapy, Dance/Movement therapy, Drama therapy, Music therapy, Poetry therapy, and Psychodrama.
+The Coalition includes Art therapy, Dance/Movement therapy, Drama therapy, Music therapy, and Poetry therapy.

 Creative Arts Therapists are human service professionals who use arts modalities and creative processes for the purpose of ameliorating disability and illness and optimizing health and wellness.
 Treatment outcomes include, for example, improving communication and expression, and increasing physical, emotional, cognitive and/or social functioning.
 There are more than 15,000 Creative Arts Therapists practicing in the United States and around the world.
 Creative Arts Therapy organizations have been active in this country for over 50 years.
 Download an information sheet!